Vision Transformers: From Semantic Segmentation to Dense Prediction: Experiments

-We conduct experiments on three representative semantic segmentation benchmark datasets.
+We conduct experiments on three representative semantic segmentation benchmark datasets to evaluate performance on single-stage Transformer.

-\paragraph*{Cityscapes}\cite{Cityscapes} densely annotates 19 object categories in images with urban scenes.
+\textbf{Semantic segmentation datasets} \textbf{Cityscapes \cite{Cityscapes}} densely annotates 19 object categories in images with urban scenes.
 It contains 5000 finely annotated images, split into 2975, ~500 and 1525 for training, validation and testing respectively.
 The images are all captured at a high resolution of $2048 \times 1024$.
-In addition, it provides 19,998 coarse annotated images for model training.

-\paragraph*{ADE20K}\cite{ADE20K} is a challenging scene parsing benchmark with 150 fine-grained semantic concepts.
+In addition, it provides 19,998 coarse annotated images for model training. \textbf{ADE20K \cite{ADE20K} } is a challenging scene parsing benchmark with 150 fine-grained semantic concepts.
 It contains 20210, ~2000 and 3352 images for training, validation and testing.

-\paragraph*{PASCAL Context}\cite{mottaghi_cvpr14} provides pixel-wise semantic labels for the whole scene (both “thing” and “stuff” classes), and contains 4998 and 5105 images for training and validation respectively.
-Following previous works, we evaluate on the most frequent 59 classes and the background class (60 classes in total).

-\paragraph*{Implementation details} Following the default setting (\eg,~data augmentation and training schedule) of public codebase {\em mmsegmentation} \cite{mmsegmentation}, (i) we apply random resize with ratio between 0.5 and 2, random cropping (768,~512 and 480 for Cityscapes, ADE20K and Pascal Context respectively) and random horizontal flipping during training for all the experiments; (ii) We set batch size 16 and the total iteration to 160,000 and 80,000 for the experiments on ADE20K and Pascal Context.
+\textbf{Implementation details} Following the default setting (\eg,~data augmentation and training schedule) of public codebase {\em mmsegmentation} \cite{mmsegmentation}, (i) we apply random resize with ratio between 0.5 and 2, random cropping (768,~512 and 480 for Cityscapes and ADE20K respectively) and random horizontal flipping during training for all the experiments; (ii) We set batch size 16 and the total iteration to 160,000 and 80,000 for the experiments on ADE20K.
 For Cityscapes, we set batch size to 8 with a number of training schedules reported in Table~\ref{tab:ablation},~\ref{tab:city_val} and~\ref{tab:citytest} for fair comparison.
 We adopt a polynomial learning rate decay schedule~\cite{pspnet} and employ SGD as the optimizer.
 Momentum and weight decay are set to 0.9 and 0 respectively for all the experiments on the three datasets.
-We set initial learning rate 0.001 on ADE20K and Pascal Context, and 0.01 on Cityscapes.
+We set initial learning rate 0.001 on ADE20K, and 0.01 on Cityscapes.

-\paragraph*{Auxiliary loss} As~\cite{pspnet} we also find the auxiliary segmentation loss helps the model training.
+\textbf{Auxiliary loss} As~\cite{pspnet} we also find the auxiliary segmentation loss helps the model training.
 Each auxiliary loss head follows a 2-layer network.
 We add auxiliary losses at different Transformer layers: \naiveModel~($Z^{10}, Z^{15}, Z^{20}$), \pupModel~($Z^{10}, Z^{15}, Z^{20}, Z^{24}$), \mlaModel~($Z^6, Z^{12}, Z^{18}, Z^{24}$).
 Both auxiliary loss and main loss heads are applied concurrently.